- Name: Acriflavine

 Manufacturer's Directions for Use: Add 1 teaspoon per 10 gallons of aquarium water.
 Treat daily after 25% to 50% water change.
 Adjust dose to match the amount of changed water.

 To use as a bath (for preventing bacterial infections of fish eggs): Add 1 teaspoon per 5 gallons of water.

-After eggs hatch, remove Acriflavine-MS by use of carbon and/or water changes.
+After the eggs hatch, remove Acriflavine-MS by use of carbon and/or water changes.
 Use one dose only.

 Manufacturer's Directions for Use: For best results, remove activated carbon or filter cartridge from filter and continue aeration.
 For each 10 gallons of water empty one packet into the aquarium.
 Repeat dose after 48 hours.
 Wait another 48 hours, then change 25% of the aquarium water and add fresh activated carbon or replace filter cartridge.
 10 count power packets for Fungus Cure treats up to 100 gallons.
 Two doses required for full course of treatment.

-Manufacturer's Directions for Use: Add one tablet to each ten gallons of aquarium water.
+Manufacturer's Directions for Use: Add one tablet to every ten gallons of aquarium water.